tansiret/mbntheme2/README.md

-# mbntheme2
+# MBNetwork Theme 2
-The second version of MBNetwork's theme.
+The second edition of MBNetwork's theme.